-Included in payables at June 30, 2017 is an amount of US\$2.0 million (December 31, 2016: US\$Nil) due to Magni Partners for their assistance in the private placement (US\$1.75 million) and Transocean deal (US\$0.25 million).
-The total cost for the US\$800.1 million private placement including the payment to Magni Partners was US\$9.0 million, or 1.1% of the gross proceeds, which the Company views as attractive.
+In the third quarter of 2017, an amount of US\$2 million was paid to Magni Partners for their assistance in the March Private Placement (US\$1.75 million) and Transocean Transaction (US\$0.25 million).
+The total cost for the March Private Placement (including the payment to the investment banks and Magni Partners) was US\$8.75 million, or 1.1% of the gross proceeds.